michaelvs97/AspNetCore.ReCaptcha/README.md

 ```

 ### Language support
 By default, AspNetCore.ReCaptcha will use the language that is being used in the request.
 So we will make use of the Culture of the `HttpContext`.
-However, you can overrule this by specifying a language in the ReCaptcha element.
+However, you can override this by specifying a language in the ReCaptcha element.
 This is shown in the next example:
 ```cshtml
 @Html.ReCaptcha(language: "en-GB")
 ```